Documentation forNetwork Configuration Manager

 Version EoL announcement EoE effective date EoL effective date

-2020.2.6 April 18, 2023: End-of-Life (EoL) announcement – Customers on NCM 2020.2.6 should begin transitioning to the latest version of NCM.
-May 18, 2023: End-of-Engineering (EoE) – Service releases, bug fixes, workarounds, and service packs for NCM 2020.2.6 will no longer be actively supported by SolarWinds.
-May 18, 2024: End-of-Life (EoL) – SolarWinds will no longer provide technical support for NCM 2020.2.6
+2020.2.6 April 18, 2023: End-of-Life (EoL) announcement – Customers on NCM version 2020.2.6 or earlier should begin transitioning to the latest version of NCM.
+May 18, 2023: End-of-Engineering (EoE) – Service releases, bug fixes, workarounds, and service packs for NCM version 2020.2.6 or earlier will no longer actively be supported by SolarWinds.
+May 18, 2024: End-of-Life (EoL) – SolarWinds will no longer provide technical support for NCM version 2020.2.6.

-2020.2.5 January 18, 2023: End-of-Life (EoL) announcement – Customers on NCM 2020.2.5 should begin transitioning to the latest version of NCM.
-February 17, 2023: End-of-Engineering (EoE) – Service releases, bug fixes, workarounds, and service packs for NCM 2020.2.5 will no longer be actively supported by SolarWinds.
-February 17, 2024: End-of-Life (EoL) – SolarWinds will no longer provide technical support for NCM 2020.2.5.
+2020.2.5 January 18, 2023: End-of-Life (EoL) announcement – Customers on NCM version 2020.2.5 or earlier should begin transitioning to the latest version of NCM.
+February 17, 2023: End-of-Engineering (EoE) – Service releases, bug fixes, workarounds, and service packs for NCM version 2020.2.5 or earlier will no longer actively be supported by SolarWinds.
+February 17, 2024: End-of-Life (EoL) – SolarWinds will no longer provide technical support for NCM version 2020.2.5.

-2020.2.4 October 19, 2022: End-of-Life (EoL) announcement – Customers on NCM 2020.2.4 should begin transitioning to the latest version of NCM.
-November 18, 2022: End-of-Engineering (EoE) – Service releases, bug fixes, workarounds, and service packs for NCM 2020.2.4 will no longer be actively supported by SolarWinds.
-November 18, 2023: End-of-Life (EoL) – SolarWinds will no longer provide technical support for NCM 2020.2.4.
+2020.2.4 October 19, 2022: End-of-Life (EoL) announcement – Customers on NCM version 2020.2.4 or earlier should begin transitioning to the latest version of NCM.
+November 18, 2022: End-of-Engineering (EoE) – Service releases, bug fixes, workarounds, and service packs for NCM version 2020.2.4 or earlier will no longer actively be supported by SolarWinds.
+November 18, 2023: End-of-Life (EoL) – SolarWinds will no longer provide technical support for NCM version 2020.2.4.

-2020.2.1 October 19, 2022: End-of-Life (EoL) announcement – Customers on NCM 2020.2.1 should begin transitioning to the latest version of NCM.
-November 18, 2022: End-of-Engineering (EoE) – Service releases, bug fixes, workarounds, and service packs for NCM 2020.2.1 will no longer be actively supported by SolarWinds.
-November 18, 2023: End-of-Life (EoL) – SolarWinds will no longer provide technical support for NCM 2020.2.1.
+2020.2.1 October 19, 2022: End-of-Life (EoL) announcement – Customers on NCM version 2020.2.1 or earlier should begin transitioning to the latest version of NCM.
+November 18, 2022: End-of-Engineering (EoE) – Service releases, bug fixes, workarounds, and service packs for NCM version 2020.2.1 or earlier will no longer actively be supported by SolarWinds.
+November 18, 2023: End-of-Life (EoL) – SolarWinds will no longer provide technical support for NCM version 2020.2.1.

-2020.2 October 19, 2022: End-of-Life (EoL) announcement – Customers on NCM 2020.2 should begin transitioning to the latest version of NCM.
-November 18, 2022: End-of-Engineering (EoE) – Service releases, bug fixes, workarounds, and service packs for NCM 2020.2 will no longer be actively supported by SolarWinds.
-November 18, 2023: End-of-Life (EoL) – SolarWinds will no longer provide technical support for NCM 2020.2.
+2020.2 October 19, 2022: End-of-Life (EoL) announcement – Customers on NCM version 2020.2 or earlier should begin transitioning to the latest version of NCM.
+November 18, 2022: End-of-Engineering (EoE) – Service releases, bug fixes, workarounds, and service packs for NCM version 2020.2 or earlier will no longer actively be supported by SolarWinds.
+November 18, 2023: End-of-Life (EoL) – SolarWinds will no longer provide technical support for NCM version 2020.2.

 See the End of Life Policy for information about SolarWinds product life cycle phases.
 To see EoL dates for earlier NCM versions, see NCM release history.